Cooking classes in Vicenza, Verona and Venice - firstname.lastname@example.org

 In the meantime, make the filling.
 Peel and core the pears, chopping them into small dice.
 Place them with 10g butter in a small pan and cook on medium heat for about 5 minutes until soft.
 Remove from the heat and allow to cool.

-Place the blue cheese and cream in a mini-processor and process until smooth.
-Place in a bowl and add the cooled pears, fold through until homogeneous and add salt and pepper to taste.
+Mix the Gorgonzola in a bowl until smooth and add the cooled pears, fold through until homogeneous and add salt and pepper to taste.
 Set aside.